auth0/ruby-auth0/README.md

 - [Auth0's general contribution guidelines](https://github.com/auth0/open-source-template/blob/master/GENERAL-CONTRIBUTING.md)
 - [Auth0's code of conduct guidelines](https://github.com/auth0/open-source-template/blob/master/CODE-OF-CONDUCT.md)

+Note: The Management API client in this library is generated programmatically using [Fern](https://buildwithfern.com).
+Changes to Management API methods should be made in the Fern configuration, not directly in the generated code.

 ### Raise an issue

 To provide feedback or report a bug, please [raise an issue on our issue tracker](https://github.com/auth0/ruby-auth0/issues).

 ### Vulnerability Reporting

 Please do not report security vulnerabilities on the public GitHub issue tracker.
 The [Responsible Disclosure Program](https://auth0.com/whitehat) details the procedure for disclosing security issues.

 ---